 Find several ways to solve a task and make informed decisions when choosing specific solutions

 Work with version control in a collaborative setting

 Date, time and location of this course is included in the Media Technology calendar.

 Mode of instruction

-Study materials will be provided by the lecturers during the course.
+Additional study material will be provided by the lecturer during the course.

 - You have to sign up for courses and exams (including retakes) in uSis.

 Media Technology MSc programme coordinator/study advisor: Barbara Visscher-van Grinsven MA